currawong-project/libcw/README.md

 eleA[] because an exhaustive search is required to find all the children of the element to be deleted.

+- UI needs a special UUID (not kInvalidId) to specify the 'root' UI element.
+See note in cwUi._createFromObj()

+## Audio:

 - Should a warning be issued by audioBuf functions which return a set of values: muteFlags(),toneFlags(), gain( ... gainA) but where the size of the dest array does not match the actual number of channesl?

+- cwAudioBuf.cpp - the ch->fn in update() does not have the correct memory fence.

+- Replace 24 bit read/write in cwAudioFile.cpp

+- Remove Audio file operations that have been superceded by 'flow' framework.

+## Socket
 - Any socket function which takes a IP/port address should have a version which also takes a sockaddr_in*.

-- Fix the time functions to make them more convenient and C++ish.
-- implement floating point UI numbers
-- UI needs a special UUID (not kInvalidId) to specify the 'root' UI element.
-See note in cwUi._createFromObj()
+## Websocket

+- cwWebsock is allocating memory on send().
+- cwWebsock: if the size of the recv and xmt buffer, as passed form the protocolArray[], is too small send() will fail without an error message.
+This is easy to reproduce by simply decreasing the size of the buffers in the protocol array.

+## Object
 - Look at 'BUG' warnings in cwNumericConvert.h.
 - cwObject must be able to parse without dynamic memory allocation into a fixed buffer
 - cwObject must be able to be composed without dynamic memory allocation or from a fixed buffer.

-- cwWebsock is allocating memory on send().
-- cwWebsock: if the size of the recv and xmt buffer, as passed form the protocolArray[], is too small send() will fail without an error message.
-This is easy to reproduce by simply decreasing the size of the buffers in the protocol array.

 - Clean up the cwObject namespace - add an 'object' namespace inside 'cw'

 - Add underscore to the member variables of object_t.

+- numeric_convert() in cwNumericConvert.h could be made more efficient using type_traits.

+- numeric_convert() d_min is NOT zero, it's smallest positive number, this fails when src == 0.
+  min value is now set to zero.

+- Change file names to match object names

+- Improve performance of load parser.
+Try parsing a big JSON file and notice how poorly it performs.

+## Misc
 - logDefaultFormatter() in cwLog.cpp uses stack allocated memory in a way that could easily be exploited.

 - lexIntMatcher() in cwLex.cpp doesn't handle 'e' notation correctly.
 See note in code.

-- numeric_convert() in cwNumericConvert.h could be made more efficient using type_traits.

-- numeric_convert() d_min is NOT zero, it's smallest positive number, this fails when src == 0.
-  min value is now set to zero.

 - thread needs setters and getters for internal variables

 - change cwMpScNbQueue so that it does not require 'new'.

-- cwAudioBuf.cpp - the ch->fn in update() does not have the correct memory fence.

-- Change file names to match object names

-- Replace 24 bit read/write in cwAudioFile.cpp

-- Remove Audio file operations that have been superceded by 'flow' framework.

 - (DONE) change all NULL's to nullptr
 - (DONE) implement kTcpFl in cwTcpSocket.cpp

 # UI Control Creation Protocol